progmaticltd/homebox/docs/gogs-configuration.md

 # Default configuration

-The default configuration for the Jabber server comes with the following options:
+The default configuration for the Gogs server comes with the following options:

-- Installed by default
-- Server to server communication active and public by default
+- Not installed by default
-- Socks proxy to transfer file
-- HTTP upload for offline file transfer
+- URL not public by default, only accessible from a local network

-Default options for the Jabber server:
+Default options for the Gogs server:

 ```yaml
 gogs_default: